WBIK

-WBIK (92.1 FM) — branded Classic Rock 92.1 — is a commercial classic rock radio station licensed to Pleasant City, Ohio.
+WBIK (92.1 FM, "Classic Rock 92.1") is a commercial radio station licensed to Pleasant City, Ohio, United States, featuring a classic rock format.
 Owned by Joel Losego, through licensee AVC Communications, Inc., the station serves Guernsey County in East Central Ohio.
 The WBIK studios are located in the Guernsey county seat of Cambridge, as is the station transmitter.